Palliative Medicine/Palliative Care (MSc/PgDip)

 - use this knowledge to merge research practice with clinical experience through a process of sound evaluation and reflective practice.

-Palliative Medicine is becoming increasingly recognised as a speciality across the world.
+Palliative Medicine/Care is becoming increasingly recognised as a speciality across the world.
 Palliative medicine and palliative care is increasingly integrated into healthcare in the UK and continues to develop to offer services to patients with any life-limiting illness.
-This course provides a well recognised qualification for any healthcare professional wishing to pursue palliative care work.
+This course provides a well-recognised qualification for doctors, nurses and profession specific allied healthcare professional wishing to pursue palliative care work.

 - Be a graduate in medicine or an allied profession, or a qualified nurse (RGN or equivalent) and